developer-unijaya/rms-spid/README.md

     // Redirect route name after Failed SSO 'redirect_sso_failed' => 'spid.sso.auth.failed',

-    // When set to true, redirect_token can only be use once.
+    // When set to true, redirect_token can only be used once.
-    // Delete redirect_token after successful redirect
+    // The redirect_token will be deleted after successful redirect
     // Note: Previously generated token will not be affected 'redirect_token_once' => true,

     // Set redirect_token validity in minutes
-    // Set to 0 for never expire
+    // Set 0 to never expire
     // Note: Previously generated token will not be affected 'redirect_token_validity' => 5,